 - Removing conflict provisions that prevent directors from voting if they have a conflict of interest

-Provided any changes made to the Model articles of association are in accordance with company law, members can agree to change the articles of association by passing a special resolution at a general meeting or in writing.
-This type of decision requires a majority vote of at least 75% of shareholder votes.
+As long as any changes to the model articles abide by company law, members can agree to change the articles of association by passing a special resolution at a general meeting or in writing.
+This type of decision requires a majority vote of at least 75% of eligible shareholder votes.

-If a company changes its articles, a copy of the new articles and the members’ resolution must be delivered to Companies House within 15 days of any change being agreed.
-If a company is reverting back to the Model articles, there is no need to send a copy of the articles, but Companies House must still be informed of the change and provided with a copy of the resolution.
+If a company changes its articles, a copy of the new articles and the members’ resolution must be delivered to Companies House within 15 days of agreement.
+If a company reverts to the model articles, there is no need to send a copy of the articles, but Companies House still needs to know about the change and receive a copy of the resolution.

 Where do I get articles of association for my company?

-Alternatively, you can set up any type of company online through Quality Company Formations using our wide range of affordable and specialist incorporation packages, including private companies limited by shares and private companies limited by guarantee.
+You can set up any type of company online through Quality Company Formations using our affordable and specialist incorporation packages, including private companies limited by shares and private companies limited by guarantee.
+Your incorporation includes a modified form of articles of association.